How to Apply: Master's Degrees

 TOEFL: When submitting official TOEFL scores, please use the University of Minnesota school code 6874.
 An official TOEFL score report must be received directly from ETS before an official admissions notification will be made.
 You may upload your personal copy from the Educational Testing Service (ETS) into the Program Supplementary Information section of the Graduate School online application to facilitate initial review of your application.

-IELTS: Official IELTS scores must be sent directly from the test center to the Office of Graduate Admissions, 309 Johnston Hall, 101 Pleasant Street SE, Minneapolis, MN 55455.You may upload your personal copy from the Educational Testing Service (ETS) into the Program Supplementary Information section of the Graduate School online application to facilitate initial review of your application.
+IELTS or MELAB: Official IELTS or MELAB scores must be sent directly from the test center to the Office of Graduate Admissions, 309 Johnston Hall, 101 Pleasant Street SE, Minneapolis, MN 55455.You may upload your personal copy from the Educational Testing Service (ETS) into the Program Supplementary Information section of the Graduate School online application to facilitate initial review of your application.

 Unofficial transcripts or academic records of all post secondary institutions attended should be uploaded directly to the online application.
 Please do not mail in paper copies of your transcripts (there is no need for official transcripts or academic records for initial review).
 Transcripts are required of all Humphrey School applicants.
 If you are admitted, the University will then request official copies of this material.